beisci/shine-open/README.md

 - Branches can come and go.
 You can create as many branches as you need for working on specific sections, and once the changes you made are merged back to the `main`, you can delete them.
 Make a new branch when you work on the next issue.
 - Please `squash` your commits into a single one before sending pull request.
 This helps the reviewer view only one set of differences.
 - **IMPORTANT**: each time **BEFORE** you start working on your branch, make sure you fetch and merge any changes that occurred.

+## What is `.gitignore`?
+- It is a (usually) hidden file that can be opened using any text editor.
+- It is helpful to turn on "always show hidden files" to see all files being committed to a repo.
+Google how to do this and turn this on.
+- `.gitignore` contains files and directories that are **ignored** by git.
+This is very helpful for items like private notes, messy temporary hidden files, or sensitive data.
+Adding these items to the `.gitignore` file will tell git to automatically skip them, so they will not be committed to Github server online, or to collaborators.
+- A frequent use case is `/data` line being part of `.gitignore`.
+This way, we can store data locally in our repo without committing them to be shared with others.